ministryofjustice/operations-engineering/README.md

 1. **Clone the Repo:** `git clone https://github.com/ministryofjustice/operations-engineering.git`
 2. **Navigate to the Repo:** `cd operations-engineering`
 3. **Install Dependencies:** `pip install -r python/requirements.txt`
-4. **Run a script:** `python -m python.scripts.dormant_users # for example`
+4. **Run a script:** `python -m bin.dormant_users # for example`

 ## Support

-If you have any questions or need help with this repository, please contact us on the #ask-operations-engineering slack channel.
+If you have any questions or need help with this repository, don't hesitate to contact us on the #ask-operations-engineering slack channel.

 ## License